 And what is the releasing agent?
 Ordinary car wax without any additives.

 - He puts wax on his mold as a release agent.
 This makes taking the cured part out of the mold much easier.

 - The first thing applied is called GelCoat.
 It is colored resin without the fiber reinforcement.
-Just prior to spraying it on he adds the catalyst and then stirs the mixture.
+Just prior to spraying it on, he adds the catalyst and then stirs the mixture.
 You'll notice it's pretty thick; this is fine and should be thick.
-Once cured the gelcoat has a very smooth finish against the mold and a rougher finish on the side fiber will be added to.
+Once cured, the GelCoat has a very smooth finish against the mold, and a rougher finish on the side fiber will be added too.

 - He applies seven layers of resin and five of fiberglass.
 You'll notice the first three layers of fiberglass are held in place with a blue resin.
 This is polyester resin.